William Folden: Education

 During the 2017 legislative session, Folden introduced a bill that would provide state funding to and relax restrictions on the state's charter schools.

+Environment

+During the 2025 legislative session, Folden supported legislation to repeal Maryland's statewide fracking ban.

 Housing

 During the 2017 legislative session, Folden introduced a bill that would allow military members to end their housing leases early if deployed or called to a new duty station.
 The bill passed the House of Delegates unanimously.

 Guns

 In January 2018, Folden said he supported a bill that would prohibit people convicted of domestic abuse from having access to firearms.

 National politics

 During the 2016 Republican Party presidential primaries, Folden endorsed Ted Cruz and served on the Cruz for Maryland Leadership Team.

 Policing

 In July 2015, following the Baltimore protests earlier that year, Folden sent a letter to the co-chairs of the Public Safety and Policing Work Group requesting that Baltimore mayor Stephanie Rawlings-Blake testify about the city's tactical response.

 During the 2017 legislative session, Folden introduced a bill that would create the Maryland Police Training Commission to develop a lethality screening protocol and training to use when investigating complains of domestic violence and assault by strangulation, which was signed by Governor Larry Hogan in May 2016.

 During the 2018 legislative session, Folden introduced a bill that would train emergency responders on how to properly handle interactions with veterans affected by trauma.